The-First-King/Auto-Light/README.md

 The main intended working mode is “On screen unlock/rotate” where the app captures ambient light data only during specific triggers (like unlocking or rotating).
 This sets your brightness once, preventing the “flickering” or “hunting” common with standard auto-brightness.

 The Auto Light app utilizes Android’s notification system to ensure stable background performance.
-However, since the app does not send active alerts or messages, you may choose to disable notifications in your Android system settings without affecting core functionality.
+Since the app does not send active alerts or messages, you may choose to disable notifications in your Android system settings without affecting core functionality.
+To do this within the app, tap the **three dots** in the top-right corner, go to **Settings**, and ensure **Notifications** is toggled off.

 # Permissions & Transparency